-A golfer’s biggest hazard is the willingness to mentally quit during a round of golf.
-For some reason, golfers go into a round of golf not expecting adversity, and when it inevitably shows up, they are shocked and saddened and too many times unable to cope.
+The biggest hazard that a golfer will face during their round is the temptation to mentally quit during a round of golf.
+For some reason, golfers go into a round of golf not expecting adversity.
+This is flawed thinking because it is inevitable.
+Because they are not mentally prepared, they are shocked and saddened when adversity arrives and too many times they are unable to cope.
 Like in the illustration, they willingly jump off into the abyss of despair, where there is no recovery and the penalty lasts for the remainder of the round.

 Somehow golfers believe that every shot will be hit perfectly and that golf will be easy.
 That is not reality, not for any golfer at any level.
-Golfers fail to remember that golf is a struggle.
+Golfers must remember that golf is usually a struggle.
 Golf is the equivalent of salmon swimming upstream.
 It’s hard.
 It’s hard almost every day.

 When you prepare for a round of golf, you should make a mental commitment — a commitment to accept whatever happens, good or bad, and in the words of Winston Churchill, “Stay calm and carry on.”

 Staying calm and carrying on no matter what is the only good option you have.
 Some days are easy, most are hard.
 You must remain positive and fight with everything you have until you arrive at the clubhouse.
 Otherwise, you’ll be miserable, you’ll make your playing partners miserable and you will be guaranteed you will shoot a miserable score.

 I know all of you have watched Tiger’s top 10 shots on the Golf Channel.
 Did you notice that none of those shots was from an ideal position?
 Only one of shot happened from the middle of the fairway, and he hit that shot in almost total darkness.

 The point is, one of the reasons he’s been so successful is that he believes with every fiber of his being that something good will happen even when he is in a tough spot.